-The Kiribati language first appeared in writing in the mid 19th century.
-Rev. Hiram Bingham, Jr. of the Protestant mission based in Hawaii arrived in the Gilberts in 1857, devised a way of writing Kiribati using the Latin alphabet and used it to produce a translation of the Bible.
-Other missionaries devised different spelling systems.
+The Kiribati language first appeared in writing in the middle of the 19th century.
+Rev. Hiram Bingham Jr. arrived in the Gilbert Islands in 1857 from a Protestant mission based in Hawaii.
+He devised a way of writing Kiribati using the Latin alphabet, and used it to produce a translation of the Bible.
+Other missionaries developed different spelling systems.

 I a butiiko ma kawiiremweko riki n taetae ao tai kaboonganai taeka aika a kaangaanga b'a I aonga ni waetata n rabakau.